Kumar Bose

-Pandit Kumar Bose (Bangla পন্ডিত কুমার বোস), born 4 April 1953, is an Indian tabla musician and composer of Indian classical music.
+Pandit Kumar Bose (Bangla পণ্ডিত কুমার বোস), born 4 April 1953, is an Indian tabla musician and composer of Indian classical music.

 Family

 Bose was born in Kolkata in a musical family.
 His father, Biswanath Bose, a tabla player, taught him his first lessons in rhythm.

 His mother Vidushi Bharati Bose was a sitarist and disciple of Dabir Khan and Ali Akbar Khan Bharati received several awards in her career, including recognition as an All India Radio Artist and the President's Award for Best Sitar Performance in 1956.
 She guided her son with the basic forms of classical music and helped him to groom himself into professional tabla player.

 His brother Acharya Jayanta Bose is an internationally reputed composer, lyrist, harmonium soloist and singer, while his brother Debojyoti Bose is a sarod player and music director.

 Music career

 Bose's first teacher was his father.
-After his father's death, he was taught by Kishan Maharaj (1923–2008).
+After his father's death, he was taught by Padmabibhushan Pandit Kishan Maharaj (Varanasi) (1923–2008).